With Professor Michael Roaf

 Despite much discussion of the round objects carried by the Yauna (normally equated with Greeks) on the Apadana, there is no consensus about their nature.
 In this talk, Michael Roaf, former Professor of Near Eastern Archaeology at Munich University, will examine previous suggestions, investigate new possibilities, and propose a credible identification of the round objects.

-Tickets are free, but there is an option to book a ticket that includes a £4 donation to the Museum.
+Tickets were free, with an option to book a ticket that included a £4 donation to the Museum.
 Donations help us to care for the collections, but also support the running of online events.